Stress is an inevitable part of life.

 Next time you feel stressed, notice the symptoms of stress (the racing heart, the sweaty palms), and see if you can re-frame these sensations.
 Can you re-think the sensation of stress as the sensation of energy, excitement or anticipation?

-Stress is something we all face and it can’t be avoided, and nor should we try.
+We all face stress and can’t be avoided, nor should we try.
 By working with the three core influencers of brain health, we can learn to ‘switch off’ our stress response and ‘switch on’ our relaxation response, promoting mental health and physical wellbeing.

 Jessica Lee is a neuro-wellbeing writer and educator and owner of The Spark Effect.
 She is passionate about sharing the fascinating world of the brain and how we can use neuroscience-based strategies to find solutions, build resilience, lower stress and increase health, happiness and creativity.

 Neuroscientist, Author, Speaker, Director of The Neuroscience Academy suite of professional training programs.